First-order sentences in random groups I: universal sentences: Diagrams for solutions of equations

 Conversely, for any solution of $\Sigma(\bar y, \bar c)=1$ in $\mathbb F_n$ such that the values of the parameters satisfy $c_{1}^{(j)}c_{2}^{(j)}c_{3}^{(j)}=1$, $\bar c_1^{(j)}\hat c_3^{(j)}=1, \bar c_2^{(j)}\hat c_1^{(j)}=1, \bar c_3^{(j)}\hat c_2^{(j)}=1$ in $\Gamma_\ell$ one can do the following: for $1\leq s\leq l$, we pick any $j,k$ such that $\sigma(j,k)=s$ and we define:

 Now giving to each $x_s$, for $1\leq s\leq l$, the value obtained by plugging in the values of $\bar{y}$ and $\bar{c}$ in $\rho(x_s)$, we get values for the $x_s$'s that satisfy $V(\bar{x})=1$ in $\Gamma_\ell$.
 Note, that we can always assume that a variable $x_s$ appears at least twice in $V(\bar{x})=1$, otherwise we can just remove the equation the single variable appears in.
-Hence, we will necessarily have all corresponding variables represented in $\Sigma(\bar{y},\bar{c})=1$. \end{proof}
+Hence, we will necessarily have all corresponding variables represented in $\Sigma(\bar{y},\bar{c})$. \end{proof}

-We next define the notion of a {\em decoration} for a aDVK.
+We next define the notion of a {\em decoration} on the boundary of an $aDVK$.

-\begin{definition}[see Figure \ref{decor}] A decoration on aDVK is a subdivision of the boundary of each adVK into subintervals (whose endpoints are $0$-cells) and assignment of a variable from the set $\{{p_1}^{\pm 1},\ldots ,{p_k}^{\pm 1}\}$ to each subinterval.
-In the decoration each variable $p_i$ should be assigned to at least two intervals on the union of the boundaries (as $p_i$ or $p_i^{-1}$).
-In case some $p_i$ appears only once we call the subdivision a pre-decoration.
+\begin{definition}[van Kampen diagram decoration] A decoration of an $aDVK$ by a set $P:=\{{p_1}^{\pm 1},\ldots ,{p_k}^{\pm 1}\}$ is an assignment from $P$ to the set of $1$-cells on the boundary of each $adVK$ (counted with multiplicity as we transverse the boundary) such that: \begin{itemize} \item each $1$-cell is assigned an element from $P$. \item each element $p_i$, for $i\leq k$, is assigned to at least two $1$-cells (as $p_i$ or $p_i^{-1}$). \end{itemize}

+We call the assignment a pre-decoration if each $p_i$ is allowed to appear also once. \end{definition}

+We may also decorate ``unknown words" of fixed length.
+Unknown words can be thought of as place holders for letters of an alphabet.
+The reader should consider $2$-cells in $adVKs$ as such place holders.

-We can think of a family of unknown words of length $\ell$ as a family of intervals of length $\ell$.
-A subdivision of each interval in this family into subintervals and assignment of a variable from the set $\{{q_1}^{\pm 1},\ldots ,{q_k}^{\pm 1}\}$ to each subinterval is called a decoration of the family of words if each variable $q_i$ is assigned at least twice (as $q_i$ or $q_i^{-1}$).
-In case some $q_i$ appears only once we call the assignment a pre-decoration.
+\begin{definition}[Relators decoration] Let $R$ be a set of unknown words of length $\ell$.
+A decoration of $R$ by a set $Q:=\{{q_1}^{\pm 1},\ldots,{q_k}^{\pm 1}\}$ is an assignment from $Q$ to the set of letters of each word in $R$ such that: \begin{itemize} \item each such letter is assigned an element from $Q$. \item each element $q_i$, for $i\leq k$, is assigned to at least two letters (as $q_i$ or $q_i^{-1}$). \end{itemize} We call the assignment a pre-decoration if each $q_i$ is allowed to appear also once. \end{definition}